jScriptural/utme26/README.md

 # utme26
-A simulation of the Unified Tertiary Matriculation Examination(UTME) organised by JAMB annually to help students prepared adequately for the exam.
+A simulation of the Unified Tertiary
+Matriculation Examination(UTME)
+organised by JAMB annually for scholars seeking admissions into Nigerian universities.